benlau6/fastapi-fullstack/docs/frontend/qna.md

 !!! question "Permission not stated as 'roles' in response body?"
 ??? solution
-    ++ctrl+f++ to find 'roles', replace some of them carefully !!! question "app/prestart.sh not found?"
+    ++ctrl+f++ to find 'roles', replace some of them carefully
-??? solution
-    set **git config core.autocrlf false** before using 'git add .' if you are using windows